VictoryMa8/project-perikles/README.md

 # project-perikles

-This is a full stack web application intended for my own learning, using Django and React. -Victory (Victor) Ma (2025-06-02)
+Project Perikles consists of a full stack application in development in order for my own learning experience using Django, PostgreSQL, and React. -Victory (Victor) Ma (2025-06-02)